 Conditions We Treat

 1 - 10 of 18

 Acute myelogenous leukemia (AML), also called acute myeloid leukemia or acute myelocytic leukemia, is the second most common blood cancer in children, affecting about 500 children in the U.S. each year.
 AML starts in the young cells that form normal mature blood cells.

 Chondrosarcoma is a malignant tumor that mimics the cartilage that coats the ends of bones where a joint is formed.
 It is extremely rare in children.

 Differentiated thyroid cancer (DTC) includes papillary thyroid cancer (PTC) and follicular thyroid cancer (FTC).
 PTC is the most common form of thyroid cancer in both adults and children, representing about 85 to 90 percent of diagnoses.
 FTC accounts for only 5 to 10 percent of pediatric patients with differentiated thyroid cancer.

-Ewing sarcoma is a very rare form of bone cancer that strikes children, adolescents and young adults.
+Ewing sarcoma is the second most common malignant (cancerous) bone tumor affecting children, adolescents and young adults.
 It can cause pain, swelling and fractures.

 Hepatoblastoma is a rare tumor that originates in cells in the liver.
 It is the most common cancerous liver tumor in early childhood.
 Most hepatoblastoma tumors begin in the right lobe of the liver.

 Lymphomas, both non-Hodgkin and Hodgkin lymphoma, are the third most common cancer in children.
 Hodgkin lymphoma can occur at any time during life, but is found more often in adolescents than younger children.